-2020

 Long-term liabilities

-Bonds payable, 6% annually, due January 1, 2025 \$1,438,497
+Bonds payable, 6% annually, due January 1, 2025

 Shareholders' Equity

 Paid-in capital:

-Contributed surplus, conversion rights \$61,503
+Contributed surplus, conversion rights

 For convertible preferred shares, reporting as either a liability or equity would depend on the characteristics of the convertible preferred shares.
 The general rule is that if the company has little control over an obligation to issue common shares in exchange for the preferred shares, or if they must pay inordinately high dividends upon some threshold being met, the company must report these preferred shares as a liability because they represent an unavoidable obligation.
 Moreover, the dividends paid for preferred shares, classified as liabilities, would be reported in net income as an interest expense instead of a reduction to retained earnings, as is the case for preferred shares dividends without liability attributes.
-An example of convertible preferred shares that must be repurchased if common shares exceed some sort of threshold market price.
+An example of convertible preferred shares classified as a liability would be mandatorily redeemable preferred shares, such as preferred shares that must be repurchased if common shares exceed some sort of threshold market price.
 In this case, the company clearly has an obligation over which it has little control.
 This classification as a liability is a requirement for IFRS companies in all instances.
 For ASPE companies, the liability classification is used when the likelihood of the obligation arising is high.